atoone/BeastEm/README.md

 # Running

+Precompiled binaries are available for Windows-64 in the Release section on GitHub.

 BeastEm requires a number of libraries and files to run.
 For Windows, these files are all supplied in the `release/win64` directory, which also contains a batch file to configure the library path and start the program.

 Linux users should copy the exectutable to a directory along with the files in the `assets` folder in order to run BeastEm.